rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 You marched through the earth in fury; you threshed the nations in anger. ^0312

 You went out for the salvation of your people, for the salvation of your anointed.
-You crushed the head of the house of the wicked, laying him bare from thigh to neck. ^0313
+You crushed the head of the house of the wicked, laying him bare from thigh to neck.
+Selah ^0313

 You pierced with his own arrows the heads of his warriors, who came like a whirlwind to scatter me, rejoicing as if to devour the poor in secret. ^0314